Have an aging back? Here’s a checklist

 The good news is there are ways to alleviate the pain of spinal stenosis.
 Your doctor can provide information on your options.

 Want to learn more about your back and neck pain?
-Take a free, quick online risk assessment by clicking here.
+Take a free online quiz.

 About the Author